absent42/Aqara-Wall-Outlet-H2-UK/README.md

 Alternatively place the file **aeu002.mjs** in the folder **zigbee2mqtt/data/external_converters** and restart Zigbee2MQTT.

 If an external converter is active for a device a cyan icon with "Supported: external" will be displayed under the device name in Zigbee2MQTT.

+## Pairing

+Double tap either button on the outlet then long press it for 5 seconds, the button LED should start to blink when it enters pairing mode.